-The Grid and EPS cables of the inverter outlet from the Grid and EPS port in "Figure 7-7 Prefabricated inverter cables in battery cabinet", please strictly follow the steps below.
+The Grid and EPS cables of the inverter outlet from the battery cabinet from the Grid and EPS port of part f in "Figure 7-1 Parts that need wiring", please strictly follow the steps below.

 Step 1: Anti-clockwise loosen the swivel nut and pull out the sealing plugs to disassemble the AC connector (Part O2) as below.
 Keep the sealing plugs still in the cable support sleeve if you choose not to connect the cable.
 Replace the original sealing plugs with the five-hole sealing plugs (Part P2).